Published on March 21st, 2013 | by Josh Chapdelaine8

 - Weighted Runs-Created+ (wRC+): An offensive statistic similar to OPS+, but much more accurate. wRC+ helps to measure how many runs a given player created with 100 being league average, and anything above or below directly corresponding in their respective direction.
 An excellent season is deemed such at 120, and to put that into historical context Ricky Henderson’s 1985 season earned him a 160 wRC+.

 While there are many more statistics that can help to quantify how valuable a player is, they’re not imperative to the forthcoming argument.
-Without further adieu, I’m glad to present my definition of the Jose Reyes Effect.
+Without further adieu, I’m glad to present the Jose Reyes Effect.

 The Jose Reyes Effect: From 2003-2011, the New York Mets were spoiled with a charismatic, dynamic, and energetic shortstop in Jose Reyes.
 Previously, the club had struggled to fill the leadoff spot, and upon his departure to Miami in 2012 the club faced a familiar void.
 In one season without Jose Reyes, the Mets have attempted to implement fellow Reyes’ successor, Ruben Tejada, into the role without much luck.
 The Jose Reyes effect isn’t about Jose Reyes, Ruben Tejada, or Jordany Valdespin.
 Rather, it’s about the organization and fan base trying to find a player in the mold of Jose Reyes to fill into the spot.